At the border, migrants ‘wait and see’ as encounters with Border Patrol dip 40%

 Although the Biden administration touts these policies as a success, migrants continue to arrive at the border, although they stay on the Mexican side to ‘wait and see’ when to cross.

-The announcement of lower numbers of border encounters and higher numbers of removals comes just before the first presidential debate on Thursday, in which immigration will be front and center.
+The announcement of lower numbers of border encounters and higher numbers of removals comes just before the first presidential debate on Thursday, in which immigration is expected to be front and center.

 Far away from the politics of Washington D.C., neither migrants nor the locals had much to say about the border policies.
 They told NPR they see it as politics as usual –no real, lasting solutions.